sigmedia/sigmedia.github.io/people/alumni.markdown

 permalink: /people/alumni
 ---

+## Wissam A. Jassim

+Wissam A. Jassim is a Research Fellow in the School of Engineering, Trinity College Dublin.
+He received his PhD degree in signals and systems from University of Malaya, Malaysia, in 2012.
+Before joining Trinity College Dublin in 2016, he was a postdoc fellow at University of Malaya from 2013 to 2016.
+His research interests focus on employing the neural responses of the human auditory periphery for speech processing applications such as speech quality/intelligibility assessment, emotion speech, speech/speaker identification, and speech enhancement.

+## Christian Saam

+Christian Saam is a Research Fellow based in Trinity working on speech recognition and processing in the context of multimodal interaction and translation technology.
+Before joining ADAPT he worked as a research assistant at Interactive Systems Lab at KIT, Germany, and on an SFI TIDA to bring Trinity translation efficiency research to industry.

+## Ilaria Torre

+Ilaria Torre is a postdoctoral research fellow funded by EDGE, a Marie Skłodowska-Curie COFUND programme.
+She received her PhD from the School of Psychology at Plymouth University, for her research on trust attributions to artificial agents speaking with different voices.
+She is interested in affective speech processing, using gamified behavioural measures to assess people's interactions with speaking machines.

+## Jabez Sam

+Jabez Sam is a Programmer at ADAPT.
+He develops web and mobile applications to increase visibility for the applications developed under the research.
+He is a Full-stack developer who has delivered software development projects in fast-paced agile environments.
+He is a graduate from Trinity College Dublin.
+He is passionate about technology.
+He enjoys developing robust applications that connect to the cutting edge research applications.

 ## Colm O'Reilly

 Colm O'Reilly graduated from University College Dublin in 2011 with a degree in Electronic Engineering.
 He worked as a Test Engineer with Analog Devices for two years before coming to Trinity College Dublin.
 He is did a PhD in bird species classification under the supervision of Dr. Naomi Harte.